ga-wdi-boston/ruby/README.md

 ## Methods

-`def is_max? name; name == "Max"; end` creates a method that tests if its argument is Max.
+`def max? name; name == "Max"; end` creates a method that tests if its argument is Max.
 The question mark is conventional for predicates.
 We'll also see a trailing exclamation point, which is a convention for mutators (methods that change the object they are called on rather than returning a new object).

 The value of a method invocation is the last expression evaluated (which may be a return expression).